Renovus-Tech/solarec/code_style_java.md

 ## Java Coding Standards

+This document outlines the React code style and best practices to be followed in the [Renovus Solarec Java]((https://github.com/Renovus-Tech/solarec-java)) repository.
+The repository might have its own code styles, but it follow these guid as base.

 Use meaningful variable and method names.
 Follow Java naming conventions for classes, methods, and variables.
 Avoid redundant comments; write self-explanatory code.